“For a list of all the ways technology has failed to improve the quality of life, please press 3.” — Alice Kahn

 Travels with Charley is filled with insightful observations of ordinary people Steinbeck met along the way.There was even one brief mention of a mathematician.

 The dairy man had a Ph.
 D. in mathematics, and he must have had some training in philosophy.
 He liked what he was doing and he didn’t want to be somewhere else — one of the very few contented people I met in my whole journey.

 One of my favorite descriptions is of a man that Steinbeck didn’t meet in person: Steinbeck gives an account of the life of a man by the evidence left behind in a hotel room.

 I enjoyed Travels with Charley until Steinbeck and Charley made it to the West Coast.
 Steinbeck’s description of his return trip is not nearly as enjoyable to read.
 The end of the book has fewer descriptions of people and more commentary.
 Steinbeck goes on and on about Texas history and Southern racism.
 He is looking forward to end his trip, and so are his readers.
-I recommend Travels with Charley some day, but I also recommend stopping after they see the giant redwoods.
+I recommend Travels with Charley, but I also recommend stopping after they see the giant redwoods.

 I just stumbled across a distribution that approximates the beta distribution but is easier to work with in some ways.
 It’s called the Kumaraswamy distribution.
 Apparently it came out of hydrology.
 The graph below plots the density of the distribution for various parameters.
 If you’re familiar with the beta distribution, these curves will look very familiar.

 The PDF for the Kumaraswamy distribution K(a, b) is

 f(x | a, b) = abxa-1(1 – xa)b-1

 and the CDF is